dietercastel/SAE/README.md

 Default value: `false`
 Forces to only allow the session cookies to be used over a https connection.
 It's highly recommended to use https and then enable this setting.
+##Methods
+###configure(app)
+Configures SAE.
+Strongly advised to use this method before other uses of app.use(), routers or any other middleware.
+####Arguments
+app : the express applictation to configure.

+###handleErrors(app)
+Handles the error's thrown by SAE.
+A good idea to place this as first error that will be handled.
+####Arguments:
+- app : the express applictation to configure.

+###res.sae.sendNewSession(req, res, sessionData, sendData)
+Creates a new client-session with the given sessionData, refreshes the anti XSRF token and sends the given sendData.
+This call ends the processing of a request like res.send(sendData) would do.
+####Arguments:
+- req : The express request object.
+- res : The express response object.
+- sessionData : Object containing the data that should be stored in the client-side session.
+- sendData : The data that will be send in the response.
+Identical to the argument in res.send(sendData).

+###res.sae.sendDestroySession(req,res,sendData);
+Clears the client-side session, refreshes the anti XSRF token and sends the given sendData.
+This call ends the processing of a request like res.send(sendData) would do.

+####Arguments:
+- req : The express request object.
+- res : The express response object.
+- sendData : The data that will be send in the response.
+Identical to the argument in res.send(sendData).

 ##Q&A